Croatia 2-Week Itinerary JetSettingFools.com

 Self Guided Walking Tour, Zadar, Croatia

-DAY 7: Take a Zadar Day Trip
+DAY 7: Zadar Day Trip

 2-week Croatia Itinerary Boat Trip from Zadar JetSetting Fools

-Zadar’s location is ideal for exploration in all directions – including out to sea!
-On Day 7, take one of the highly-rated boat trips from Zadar.
 Set sail from the mainland to one of the nearby islands by ferry or take a sailboat trip to the Kornati Archipelago.
-Be back in Zadar in time to watch sunset from the steps of the famous Sea Organ.
+Be back in time to watch sunset from the steps of the famous Zadar Sea Organ.

-During our stay, we took two ferries from Zadar; one to the island of Ugljan, just across from Zadar and another boat trip to Dugi Otok.
+During our stay, we took two ferries from Zadar.
+One to the island of Ugljan, just across from Zadar and another to Dugi Otok.

 In Ugljan, we had plenty of time to explore the small villages and coastline.

-However, when we took the ferry to Dugi Otok, it was simply an affordable way to spend the day on the water (there isn’t even time to get off the boat!).
-Read our guide for more about Ferry Trips from Zadar.
+However, when rode the Dugi Otok ferry, it was simply an affordable way to spend the day at sea (there isn’t even time to get off the boat!).
+Read more about Ferry Trips from Zadar.

 Day 7 Alternative: Plitvice from Zadar